 Creating an exciting, ambitious vision for the future of your company—something that will inspire all your employees and interest them in working hard to achieve—is the first step in effective leadership in an entrepreneurial business.

-The next hurdle is to clearly communicate your vision to everyone in your company.
-Use some of the creativity that drives your entrepreneurship to find a compelling, inspirational way to communicate your vision to your employees.
-The expected result of successfully communicating your vision to your team is that everyone in your company should understand and be able to explain the vision to new hires, or anyone outside of the company.
+The next hurdle is to clearly communicate your vision to everyone in the company.
+Use some of the creativity that drives your entrepreneurship to find a compelling, inspirational way to communicate your vision.
+The expected result of successfully communicating your vision is that everyone in the company will understand and be able to explain the vision to new hires, or anyone outside of the company.
 These employees, when understanding the vision, are brand ambassadors.

 Another important leadership function includes developing a strong set of strategies to motivate employees.

 Remember that employees are also motivated by the attitudes and behaviour of their leader.
-A leader who isn’t committed to working hard at his or her company risks a lack of commitment and hard work from his or her team, so practice what you preach.
+A leader who isn’t committed to working hard risks a lack of commitment and hard work from their team, so practice what you preach.

 The following tips will help you fine-tune the key elements of your leadership toolset: